Chelsoconn/210/test_prep.md

 - **Variables**

+  - Also see `identifier` in notes.md , `declaring constants` in notes.md

   - Talk about visible scope (global/local) and declared scope (block `let const class`/ function `function var`) each variable has both

+  - Containers that hold data

+  - After variables are declared, you can reassign using `=` operator

+  - An assignment is a standalone expression that gives a variable a new value; an initializer is the `=` combined with the expression to its right in a variable declaration.

+  - A variable that is declared but not initialized or assigned a value has a value of `undefined`

   - Unless mentioned specifically, we use the term **variable** in the broadest sense possible.
 On this exam, that means that all of the following should be treated as variables: